-- Permanence, stability and a demonstration of ongoing commitment to BC First Nations health services: - Cost savings that can be redirected to health services over the long-term; - Ability to maintain focus on core service delivery during planning, development, commissioning and move-in, while reducing operational interruptions over the long-term; - A demonstration of support for self-determination, independence, and broader BC Tripartite context and goals; - A head office located on community lands and improved connection with BC First Nations culture, traditions and practices within the FNHA administrative team; - Improved management oversight and team cohesion, collaboration and connection across functions; and - Improved ability to attract and retain professional First Nations staff.
+- Permanence, stability and a demonstration of ongoing commitment to BC First Nations health services: - Cost savings that can be redirected to health services over the long-term; - Ability to maintain focus on core service delivery during planning, development, commissioning and move-in, while reducing operational interruptions over the long-term; - A demonstration of support for self-determination, independence, and broader BC Tripartite context and goals; - A head office located on community lands and improved connection with BC First Nations culture, traditions and practices within the FNHA administrative team; - Improved management oversight, and productivity, and team cohesion, collaboration and connection across functions; and - Improved ability to attract and retain professional First Nations staff.

-These goals are closely aligned with the FNHA's mandate and founding agreements, including the Health Partnership Accord, Tripartite Framework Agreement of First Nations Health Governance in BC and the 7 Directives.
+These goals are closely aligned with the FNHA's mandate and founding agreements, including the Health Partnership Accord, Tripartite Framework Agreement on First Nations Health Governance in BC and the 7 Directives.

 GOAL 4.
-OPERATE AS AN EFFICIENT, EFFECTIVE AND EXCELLENT FIRST NATIONS HEALTH ORGANIZATION OUTCOME: ENHA is an established leading-edge First Nations health organization
+OPERATE AS AN EFFICIENT, EFFECTIVE AND EXCELLENT FIRST NATIONS HEALTH ORGANIZATION OUTCOME: FNHA is an established leading-edge First Nations health organization.

-OBJECTIVES STRATEGIES 4.1 Build strong leadership and foster a First Nations 4.1.1 Build a common FNHA organizational culture founded upon the 7 Directives, the First Nations Perspective on Health and Wellness and Shared Values. organizational culture.
-4.1.2 Be a worldwide leader in cultural safety and humility in the workplace.
-4.1.3 Develop leadership at all levels consistent with First Nations approaches and teachings.
+OBJECTIVES STRATEGIES 4.1 Build strong leadership and foster a First Nations 1.1.1 Build a common FNHA organizational culture founded upon the 7 Directives, the First Nations Perspective on Health and Wellness and Shared Values. organizational culture.
+1.1.2 Be a worldwide leader in cultural safety and humility in the workplace.
+1.1.3 Develop leadership at all levels consistent with First Nations approaches and teachings.
 4.2 Foster a healthy and engaging environment that enables personal excellence.
-4.2.1 Support continous learning and development.
-4.2.2 Implement an innovative health and wellness-based workforce approach.
+1.2.1 Support continous learning and development.
+1.2.2 Implement an innovative health and wellness-based workforce approach.
 4.2.3 Engage FNHA staff in the ongoing change and transformation process.
-4.3 operations.
-Strengthen operational policies and procedures reflective of First Nations ways of doing business while meeting our legal and operational requirements.
-4.3.2 Generate and leverage additional resources through innovation, fundraising, business opportunities, shared services and efficiencies.
-133 Provide integrated, effective and efficient corporate support services and systems.
+4.3 Achieve excellence in 4.3. operations.
+1.3.1 Strengthen operational policies and procedures reflective of First Nations ways of doing business while meeting our legal and operational requirements.
+1.3.2 Generate and leverage additional resources through innovation, fundraising, business opportunities, shared services and efficiencies.
+1.3.3 Provide integrated, effective and efficient corporate support services and systems.